maros/Zway-BaseModule/README.md

 Log messages and errors to console with module name and id prefix

+## presenceModes

+List of all available presence modes.

 ## getPresenceBoolean

 Returns presence state as boolean from the presence device